SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-2/sap-aem-int-day-2.md

 Duration: 0:07:00

-Complete all activities in day 2.
+Complete all activities in day#1.
 You access and use the same broker you setup previously as well as the simulator push events.

-## Step 1 - SAP EDA artefacts visualized
+## SAP EDA artefacts visualized

 In this task, you will be importing the design representing the events for this rapid evaluation. \
 This design is an example, and not a full implementation.
 The intent is to have enough design for an evaluation while